wp-plugins/folder-gallery/readme.txt

 * Fancybox Caption Style: Inside, Outside, Over, Float, None.
 Available with Fancybox 2 engine only (if installed).
 * Fancybox Transition: Elastic, Fade.
 Available with Fancybox 2 engine only (if installed).
 * Autoplay Speed: Slideshow speed in seconds.
 0 to turn autoplay off.
 Available with Fancybox 2 engine only (if installed).
+* Misc settings - Permissions: force 777 permissions on cache folder.
+Leave it uncheck unless you really know what you do!

 Most of theses settings can be overridden using the corresponding shortcode :

 	[foldergallery folder="path" title="title" columns=1 width=150
 			height=90 border=1 padding=2 margin=10 thumbnails=single]

-This plugin uses Lightbox v2.6 by Lokesh Dhakar - http://www.lokeshdhakar.com
+This plugin uses Lightbox v2.7.1 by Lokesh Dhakar - http://www.lokeshdhakar.com

 Sample, contact available at http://jalby.org/wordpress/